Common phone and internet scams and ways to stop them

 SOFTWARE SCAMS

-If you’re using your computer, a warning could appear on the screen: “Virus detected!
+If you’re using your computer or tablet, a warning could appear on your screen: “Virus detected!
 Call now for a free security scan to repair your device.”
-If you call, scammers may try to remotely access your computer to run a diagnostic test, sell you worthless services, or install malicious software that can steal your personal information.
+If you call the number they provide, scammers may try to remotely access your computer to run a diagnostic test, sell you worthless services, or install malicious software that can steal your personal information.
 This is another type of tech support scam.

 IRS Telephone Scam

 According to the Internal Revenue Service (IRS), an imposter typically calls a consumer telling them that they must immediately pay the taxes they owe.
-Scammers can specifically target immigrants and say that if they don’t pay the tax bill or follow their instructions, they will face serious penalties.
-They will list consequences like arrest and deportation, shutting off their utilities, or revoking their driver’s licenses.
+Scammers can specifically target individuals and say that if they don’t pay the tax bill or follow their instructions, they will face serious penalties.
+They will list consequences like arrest, shutting off utilities, or revoking driver’s licenses.
 Callers are frequently insulting or hostile to scare their potential victims.
-Don’t believe their threats.
+Don’t believe their fake threats and don’t be pressured into providing personal, financial or account information.

 Lottery and Sweepstakes Scams